On the geometric properties of multi-operator two-phase elliptic measure: Intro

-Indeed, in Theorem \ref{t:blowups} we prove a more detailed version of the following theorem: \begin{theorem} Suppose that $\Omega^\pm$, $L_A$ and $\omega^\pm$ are as above.
+{Definition \ref{d:cda1a2} can be viewed as the property that $\nu$ is supported on an NTA boundary admitting a pair of Greens functions for $L_{A^\pm}$-elliptic measures with poles at infinity on either side.} We have the following theorem (see Theorem \ref{t:blowups} for a more detailed version). \begin{theorem} Suppose that $\Omega^\pm$, $L_A$ and $\omega^\pm$ are as above.
 For $\omega^{\pm}$-a.e. point $p$ in the set $F_1$ defined in Theorem \ref{t:decomp},

 \end{theorem}